María Mestayer de Echagüe: The restaurant Parabere

 With the money from an inheritance and in the face of her husband's opposition, Maria Mestayer decided in 1935 to open a high-class restaurant.
 At the age of 58, she left her husband in Bilbao and travelled to Madrid with two of her sons to set up the Parabere in Calle Cádiz (number 9, corner of Espoz y Mina), very close to the Puerta del Sol.

 Sumptuously decorated in art deco style, the restaurant opened in March 1936 and was a resounding success among Madrid high society.
 The outbreak of the Spanish Civil War in the summer of the same year resulted in the seizure of the business by the CNT, the hospitality sectors' anarchist trade union.
 The Parabere remained open as an establishment where personalities sympathetic to the Republican cause would be entertained.
 Under the strict supervision of anarchist militiamen, the so-called comrade Marquesa hosted artists, politicians, diplomats and journalists such as Indalecio Prieto, Ernest Hemingway, Joseph P. Kennedy, Rafael Alberti or André Malraux.

 The fall of Madrid to Franco's troops marked the demise of the Parabere.
 Once the war was over, she moved premises to the Calle Villanueva, in the barrio de Salamanca, and re-opened it in 1940.
 However, the bad economic situation of the country, the rationing, the lack of supplies and the compulsory single course made it difficult for the new restaurant to take off.
 She was forced to close it down definitively in 1943, when the restaurant got implicated in a political scandal involving messages sent from prison in food boxes; Mestayer was spared from prosecution only thanks to the intervention of several government officials that had patronised her restaurant.

 Ill with diabetes, Maria Mestayer continued to work until the time of her death on what was to be her most complete and ambitious work, a Great Culinary Encyclopaedia in twelve volumes covering all the gastronomic knowledge available at the time.
-She was only able to complete five (so far, unpublished) before she died of a diabetic coma on 19 November 1949, shortly before his 72nd birthday.
+She was only able to complete five (so far, unpublished) before she died of a diabetic coma in Madrid on 19 November 1949, shortly before his 72nd birthday.